Real-Time Dam Levels

 Agricultural & Economic Significance

-Agriculture in the surrounding areas of New South Wales depends heavily on the water security provided by Glennies Creek.
+Beyond standard municipal supply, Glennies Creek is a vital asset for the regional agricultural economy in New South Wales.
 Farmers and agribusinesses monitor these levels closely to plan their seasonal crop yields.
 Without the buffer provided by this massive 283 GL storage, regional farming would face extreme volatility.

 Ecological & Recreational Context

 The surrounding catchment of Glennies Creek also supports diverse local flora and fauna.
-During periods of healthy water levels, the area often sees an increase in recreational activities such as fishing, boating, and camping.
+When capacity allows, Glennies Creek becomes a hub for regional tourism and water sports.
 Authorities must constantly balance the need for human water consumption with the ecological necessity of maintaining healthy river systems downstream.

 Current Weather & Evaporation Impact